Fin Taylor: Career

 Taylor began gigging in 2008.
 He first took a solo show to the Edinburgh Fringe in 2014.
-His three shows in successive years, "Whitey McWhiteface", "Lefty Tighty Righty Loosey" and "When Harassy Met Sally", led The Scotsman to call him "one of the most discussed, and critically lauded comedian of recent Edinburgh Fringes".
+His three shows in successive years, Whitey McWhiteface, Lefty Tighty Righty Loosey, and When Harassy Met Sally, led The Scotsman to call him "one of the most discussed, and critically lauded comedian of recent Edinburgh Fringes".
 His comedic style is often described as "provocative" and antagonistic, though he has earned praise for his ability to "be both edgy and woke within the same joke."

+Since 2024, Taylor has co-hosted a history podcast with Horatio Gould, called Fin vs History.